0xn3va/cheat-sheets/Web Application/CORS Misconfiguration/README.md

 The `Origin` header indicates the origin of the cross-site access request or preflight request.
 The `origin` parameter is a URI indicating the server from which the request initiated.
 It does not include any path information, but only the server name.

+{% hint style="info" %}
-> Note: The origin value can be null, or a URI.
+The origin value can be null, or a URI.

-> Note: In any access control request, the `Origin` header is always sent.
+In any access control request, the `Origin` header is always sent.
+{% endhint %}

 ### Access-Control-Request-Method